south-lacrosse/www-dev/docs/setting-up-server.md

 ### Email Authentication

 SPF, DKIM, and DMARC help authenticate email senders by verifying that the emails came from the domain that they claim to be from, which helps prevent spam, phishing attacks, and other email security risks.
-The basic way it works is that SPF and DKIM verify an email, and DMARC determines what to do if they fail, which can be `none` (allow), `quarantine` (send to the spam folder), or `reject` to reject completely, which is the ideal setting (although some email providers will just send the email to spam).
+SPF uses DNS to publish the domains, subdomains and mail servers from which authorized email can be sent.
+DKIM uses DNS to advertise the public keys that can be used to authenticate email messages as having legitimately originated from the domain.
+DMARC uses DNS to publish what should happen if SPF and DKIM fail, which can be `none` (allow), `quarantine` (send to the spam folder), or `reject` to reject completely, which is the ideal setting (although some email providers will just send the email to spam).

 It should be noted that for DMARC to fail **both** SPF and DKIM must fail or not be aligned (the SPF/DKIM domain matches the From address).
+So, emails which are resent from an email forwarding server like bounce.secureserver.net will pass SPF (for bounce.secureserver.net) but not be aligned (so overall SPF fail), but pass DKIM, and so pass DMARC, and be delivered to the user.

-Our website hosts should have SPF and DKIM set up, or have a way to easily do so.
-To setup DMARC the hosts may have a process, or  you just need to add a DNS TXT record named `_dmarc`with the following content:
+All website hosts should have SPF and DKIM set up, or have a way to easily do so.
+To setup DMARC the hosts may have a process, or you just need to add a DNS TXT record named `_dmarc` with the following content:

 ```text
 v=DMARC1; p=reject; rua=mailto:dmarc@southlacrosse.org.uk